 - Kingshouse to Kinlochleven: 9 miles/ 14.5 km

-The following two links are to the official guides of the West Highland Way, both of which have comprehensive maps:
+The following link is for the official guide of the West Highland Way, which includes comprehensive maps: